A Clearer Vision

 Chicagoland Retinal Consultants is committed to inclusion and diversity.

-We believe today more than ever; it isn’t speaking the words, but starts with a culture of service and listening.
+We believe today, more than ever, that such a culture begins with service and listening.

 Chicagoland Retinal Consultants, one of Chicago’s premier retina groups, is a technologically-advanced, fully-integrated medical practice specializing in the diagnosis and treatment of vitreous and retinal diseases.
 Our practice was designed and developed to be patient-centered and to act as a true resource for referring physicians and their patients.learn more about us